Gold Drop Potentilla: Essential Growing and Care Tips

 As Potentilla Gold Drop is cold-hardy, it won’t need much winter maintenance.
 Just prune in late winter to encourage growth during the next blooming season.

-• Find a container one size larger than the plant’s current pot.
-It is essential that this planter has a drainage hole.
+- Find a container one size larger than the plant’s current pot.
+This planter must have a drainage hole.

-• Add some pebbles to the base of the container and then add a layer of neutral, well-draining soil.
+- Add some pebbles to the container’s base, then add a neutral, well-draining soil layer.

-• Make sure there aren’t any air pockets in the soil before adding the root ball.
+- Ensure no air pockets are in the soil before adding the root ball.

-• Place the root ball in the container so that its surface sits a few inches below the pot’s lip.
+- Place the root ball in the container so its surface sits a few inches below the pot’s lip.

-• Fill the space around and above the root ball with soil, ensuring there are no air pockets in the container.
+- Fill the space around and above the root ball with soil, ensuring no air pockets in the container.

 Deadheading

 It isn’t necessary to deadhead Gold Drop Potentilla shrubs.
-As long as you prune them in the winter, they’ll bloom healthily during their growing season.
+If you prune them in the winter, they’ll bloom healthily during their growing season.

 Signs of Watering Issues

-Potentilla is tolerant of drought, but its roots may rot if it grows in a soggy environment.
+Potentillas are tolerant of drought, but their roots may rot if they grow in a soggy environment.
 On the other hand, if the plant is too dry, its leaves may begin to curl or droop.

 Avoid watering issues by simply allowing nature to do the work for you.
 Water this plant only if rainfall dips below one inch per week.